 Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.
+NOTE: NaviCare members have no premium.

-Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
+Primary Care Provider (PCP) -The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

-Prior Authorization - Approval in advance to get services or certain drugs.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Covered drugs that need prior authorization are marked in the formulary.
+Prior Authorization -Approval in advance to get services or certain drugs.
+Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
+Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.

-Prosthetics and Orthotics - Medical devices including, but are not limited to: arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics -Medical devices including, but not limited to, arm, back, and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.